-In the near future, we will be holding a joint Post Project Learning exercise with Council finance officers to identify areas where we can both learn from this year, and make improvements for the future.
-We will hold regular meetings to take any issues forward and to start preparations for future challenges as referred to above.
+Since completion of the audit we have held a joint Post Project Learning exercise with your Finance officers.
+We have identified areas where we can both learn from this year, and make improvements for the future.
+We have set up regular meetings to take these issues forward and to start preparations for the challenges that will be brought about by future requirements to bring forward the accounts preparation and audit.